Wanchai144/AppWeather/README.md

 <img width="273" alt="Screen Shot 2566-03-09 at 22 59 16" src="https://user-images.githubusercontent.com/68962015/224081117-d3460310-f35a-4de7-b401-30c0751d6f97.png">
 <img width="276" alt="Screen Shot 2566-03-09 at 22 59 05" src="https://user-images.githubusercontent.com/68962015/224081136-50e5d9ee-7c70-4a39-b64b-95b4b8837a00.png">

-Communication between layers
+**Communication between layers**

-UI calls method from ViewModel.
+1.UI calls method from ViewModel.
-ViewModel executes Use case.
+2.ViewModel executes Use case.
-Use case combines data from Album and Photo Repositories.
+3.Use case combines data from Album and Photo Repositories.
-Each Repository returns data from a Data Source (Cached or Remote).
+4.Each Repository returns data from a Data Source (Cached or Remote).
-Information flows back to the UI where we display the list of posts.
+5.Information flows back to the UI where we display the list of posts.

 **Architecture**